Last updated on August 24th, 2019

 See a Horse Race

 Visit Canterbury Park and bet on a winner.
-You don’t’ have to put any money down to enjoy the fun.
+This is a short road tirp form Minneapolis.
+You don’t have to put any money down to enjoy the fun.
 Sit in the stands with a big fancy hat.
 Go down the racetrack level.
 Meet the horses and see the winners.
 Come out on some of the themed weekends.
 You’ll get to see exotic animals racing, and even dogs and other fun things.
 Check their calendar for the details.

 Get a Drink